uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - The function passed to useEffect may return a clean-up function.
     - The clean-up function runs before the component is removed from the UI to prevent memory leaks.
     - If a component renders multiple times (as they typically do), the previous effect is cleaned up before executing the next effect.
-  - Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires after layout and paint, during a deferred event.
+  - Unlike `componentDidMount` and `componentDidUpdate`, **the function passed to `useEffect` fires after layout and paint**, during a deferred event.
     - This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn’t block the browser from updating the screen.
     - Not all effects can be deferred.
-    - For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
+    - For example, a DOM mutation that is visible to the user must **fire synchronously before the next paint** so that the user does not perceive a visual inconsistency.
     - The distinction is conceptually similar to passive versus active event listeners.
     - For these types of effects, React provides one additional Hook called `useLayoutEffect`.
     - It has the same signature as useEffect, and only differs in when it is fired